 Seals' last number one hit was a cover of "Good Times" by Sam Cooke in the early '90s.
 He continued touring through the '90s, releasing a few more albums with smaller labels.
 His last album, Make It Home, was released in 2002.

-The country singer lost his battle to cancer in 2009.
-But we'll continue to look back on his career fondly and remember his strong country songs like "Big Wheels in the Moonlight," "Bop" and "My Baby's Got Good Timing."
+The country singer lost his battle to lymphoma in 2009.
+But we'll continue to look back on his career fondly and remember his greatest hits like "Big Wheels in the Moonlight," "Bop," "Nights Are Forever Without You," "My Old Yellow Car," "They Rage On," and "My Baby's Got Good Timing."